- HR Digitisation

 One area where you can benefit is in the area of document management.
 With every department using standard forms or generating specialised documents, it's no small feat keeping track of all them.

-A document management system can make this ongoing pain point a little less awful for your HR team.
-Let's look at some of the main benefits you can expect from a DMS.
+DMS can make this ongoing pain point a little less awful for your HR team and become a good management solution.
+Let's look at some of the main benefits you can expect from a document management software.

 How do you keep important and sensitive documents safe?
 Locking them in an office or file room only provides limited protection from physical theft.
 One careless employee can leave all your documents exposed to any random visitor.

 Storing them on your company's private network is an improvement, but a network is only as secure as the people who use it.
 Let one employee fall prey to a phishing scam and the network is an open book.

 A document management software largely removes these concerns by encrypting files and locking them behind another layer of security.
 Only your employees can access the files.

 That leads us to the next benefit: access control.